rylie-mcqueen/Final_Project/README.md

 The project was developed in the statistical programming environment R.

--   **/data**: Contains the raw data used for this project, sourced from the Lone Star Stroke Research Consortium as part of the *Women’s Imaging of Stroke Hemodynamics Study*.
-The data was kindly provided by Dr. Adrienne N. Dula, PhD.
+-   **/data**: Contains the raw data used for this project.
+      *Data Source*: Women’s Imaging of Stroke Hemodynamics Study (WISHeS).
+Led by Principal Investigator Dr. Adrienne N. Dula, The University of Texas at Austin.
+Supported by the Lone Star Stroke Research Consortium, 2022-2024.

 -   **/codebook**: Includes the codebook, which describes the structure of the raw data and explains the variables used in the R code.